metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 - DNS and NTP Servers are produced alongside the registry.
 - The containerd configuration on every worker node is configured to pull all of the strictly required container images from this private registry mirror,
 - DNS and NTP configuration is also adopted to use the DNS and NTP Servers on this private environment.
 - A list of networks which are allowed to reach is managed, this list reflects the network of the cloud provider and is not modifiable by the cluster user.
+This list usually contains the internet prefixes of the provider and one or more RFC address ranges.

 ![Network Design](isolated-kubernetes.drawio.svg)